 - 10.11.1.
 The Secretary General shall be responsible for the Minutes of the Congress which must be verified by one (1) certifier.
+In the case of resolutions and elections, the minutes shall contain the respective valid voting cast (e.g. the concrete numbers of "YES", "NO" and "ABSTENTIONS").
 The Secretary General sends the minutes and a summary of the decisions and action points of the Congress to the Member Associations as soon as possible, however, no later than 90 days after the last day of the respective Congress.
 The minutes have to be approved by the next Congress. - 10.11.2.
 The minutes including all decisions taken by the Congress shall be reproduced in English.